Skip to content

 Stable political environment

-Singapore’s stable socio-political environment coupled with its “aggressive neutrality” stance make it an attractive choice for investors.
+Singapore’s stable socio-political environment coupled with its “aggressive neutrality” stance make it an attractive choice for international investors.

 The Singaporean business culture is formal and conservative, and punctuality is of utmost importance.
 Singaporeans are known for their strong work ethic and their commitment to excellence and professionalism.
 Organisations are generally hierarchical in nature and there are clear lines of authority.

-Relationship-building is a crucial element of doing business in Singapore – developing a rapport may take some time but is worth the effort, as the quality of the relationship often determines the business outcome.
+Relationship-building is a crucial element of doing business in Singapore – developing a rapport may take some time but it is well worth the effort, as the quality of the relationship often determines the business outcome.
 Singaporeans value collaboration and will usually consult with colleagues before making decisions, particularly in larger organisations.

 Communication